MochiNishimiya/MochiNishimiya.github.io/content/posts/stack_unwinding.md

 ## Reversing

-The basic implementation behind this code is that it'll set values for two registers `rbx` and `rsp` in each exception handling process, and the `catch` block will set memory at `rbp` to `rbx` by following code:
+The basic implementation behind this code is that it'll set values for two registers `rbx` and `rsp` in each exception handling process, and the `catch` block will set memory at `rbp` to `rbx`:

 ```sh
 .text:00000000000019F8 ;   catch(std::exception) // owned by 17B5